Do you offer exterior wall solutions for concrete or prefab houses?

 It is worth noting that the metal framed buildings above were in four parts which were bolted together on site and then all the services like gas and electric were then connected.

 These places are not so desirable to live but in their time, for many, they represented a new hope for the bombed out people of many cities across the UK.
-Anyone buying one of these homes should have an engineer test and check the metal frame of the property before making any decision.
+Anyone buying one of these homes should have a qualified structural engineer test and check the integrity of the metal frame of the property before making any purchase decision.

 Cornish units were called that as they were designed by Central Cornwall Concrete & Artificial Stone Co and came in different models and variations, meaning that planners could mix and match the different types of buildings needed on the new estates, like bungalows, 3 or 4 bedroom homes and so on.